JUNCTION-SPROUT/api/README.md

 - Python
 - Power apps

-We use Microsoft’s Power Automate, Azure, and Power apps to make [APP NAME].
+We use Microsoft’s Power Automate, Azure, and Power apps to make **'sprout'**.
 With these low-/no-code way, we can develop worth app despite of short time.

 # 🌱 Setting